KNOXVILLE - A wild weekend full of rumors, albeit most of them legitimate, ended Sunday night where it started.

 The curveball ultimately straightened.
 UT stayed in-state after Mississippi State accepted an invitation to the Gator.

-"We [like] the opportunity to close out this season being back in Nashville again," Hamilton said.
+"We think the opportunity to close out this season being back in Nashville again," Hamilton said.
 "I know it's a neutral site, but I think we can all assume that stadium will be full of a lot of orange, and to play a bowl game in front of that setting will be special to our team."